Agnes-Maiza/stem-training/README.md

 Printing all items in a Dictionary,
 Checking if keys exists,
 Length of Dictionary,
-Dictionaries that can hold different data types
+Dictionaries that can hold different data types, Try-catch error